Kit lists, what's essential, desirable, optional

-M1 helmets (all helmets are always refered to as an M1, so I will call them this from now on) were made in vast numbers, so there are plenty to buy.
+M1 helmets (all helmets are always referred to as an M1, so I will call them this from now on) were made in vast numbers, so there are plenty to buy.
 However, they are very collectable, so the price is increasing.
 However, you can get an original helmet from time to time for a bargain.
-There are also lots of post war shells that are identical (no D bales of course) but with a good liner insered you can get a cheap and workable helmet.
+There are also lots of post war shells that are identical (no D bales of course) but with a good liner inserted you can get a cheap and workable helmet.
 There are reproductions and refurbished helmets.
 ATF refurbish helmets into both M1 and M2 styles.

 Of course we all wear socks!
 The best looking socks for re-enacting are either thin cotton, what I call 'old man socks' or thick green woollen socks.
 The later are fairly padded to help with the wear and tear on your feet from the boots.
 It's not often the public will see you take your boots off, but its always better to know if you have to that you won't be showing the world your modern and very out of character pink flamingo socks!
-These can be obtain from so many places, just google "woolen green socks", the choice really is yours, there is no right or wrong, as long as they are plain and a military colour green, not lime or luminous greens!
+These can be obtain from so many places, just google "woollen green socks", the choice really is yours, there is no right or wrong, as long as they are plain and a military colour green, not lime or luminous greens!

 Shirt, enlistedmens or officers

-As well as the T-Shirt, after going through hundreds of original wartime photographs it became very apparant that most Paratroopers wore either the enlistemens shirt or the officers shirt, depending on rank.
+As well as the T-Shirt issue, after going through hundreds of original wartime photographs it became very apparent that most Paratroopers wore either the enlistemens shirt or the officers shirt, depending on rank.
 Which makes sense as just wearing the T-Shirt and Jacket wouldn't be very warm at all.
 When surviving outside all day and night, the more layers you'd be wearing the better.

 Shown clearly in this photo of Tommy Lonergan and his buddy Johnny "Peenuts" Hale, both wear the enlistedmans shirt.
 Tommy Lonergan has closed the gas flap.
 You can just make out a tiny piece of the white under Johnny's Hales shirt, this could be a T-Shirt, but is most likely the oatmeal vest.

 Trousers suspenders or enlistedmans belt

 Shown right are four original pairs of suspenders, top is the early style pair that was issued with the M42.
 I don't think I know of a company that makes these.
-The second from top is by far the easiest style to find for sale, Soldier of Fortune sells these or they can be gotten from EBay from a number of sellers.
+The second from top is by far the easiest style to find for sale, QMi or ATF sells these.
 The other two are rather ugly, but both original, if you want something different in your appearance, then this could be a simply option... provided you can find them of course!

 other uniform items that are useful to own